 Create free account to get unlimited news articles and more!

-Announced by Minister for Defence Industry and Capability Delivery, Pat Conroy at an address to the National Press Club, this plan builds on the 2024 Defence Industry Development Strategy and will enhance Australia's strike capability and preparedness.
+Announced by Minister Pat Conroy at an address to the National Press Club, this plan builds on the 2024 Defence Industry Development Strategy and will enhance Australia’s strike capability and preparedness.

 The $16–21 billion GWEO Plan provides certainty to Australian Defence industry on its role to boost the domestic manufacture of missiles and munitions and support the uplift of GWEO stockpiles in Australia and represents 5 per cent of the Integrated Investment Program’s total budget.

-- up to $60 million over five years to develop hypersonic and long-range strike capabilities; and
+- Up to $60 million over five years to develop hypersonic and long-range strike capabilities.

 - $22 million over three years to seek options from industry to establish a manufacturing complex for the production of rocket motors in Australia.

-"In the 18-months since release of the 2023 Defence Strategic Review, we have made considerable progress to expand and accelerate long-range strike capabilities for the ADF, getting capability into the hands of the war fighter sooner," the Deputy Prime Minister explained.
+“In the 18 months since release of the 2023 Defence Strategic Review, we have made considerable progress to expand and accelerate long-range strike capabilities for the ADF, getting capability into the hands of the warfighter sooner,” the Deputy Prime Minister said.

-Building on this, Minister Conroy confirmed the Government's commitment to an Australian manufacturing facility in partnership with Lockheed Martin Australia to domestically manufacture the GLMRS missiles.
+Building on this, Minister Conroy confirmed the government’s commitment to an Australian manufacturing facility in partnership with Lockheed Martin Australia to domestically manufacture the GMLRS missiles.

-The Government has already commenced site assessments, with plans for the facility to be operational by 2029, along with the capacity to manufacture a range of weapons and contribute production capacity to our trusted partners in the region and beyond.
+The government has already commenced site assessments, with plans for the facility to be operational by 2029, along with the capacity to manufacture a range of weapons and contribute production capacity to Australia’s trusted partners in the region and beyond.

 Minister Conroy said, “Our industry partnerships are essential to uplift Australia’s stockpiles and resilience and meet increasing demands.”